-HarmoniCon, supported by both the Fifes and Drums of Colonial Williamsburg and the Fifes and Drums of York Town, is a seminar of classes and workshops on everything from music theory to personal and ensemble practice techniques.
+HarmoniCon, Jamestown-Yorktown Foundation, the Fifes and Drums of Colonial Williamsburg, the Fifes and Drums of York Town, Retro Daddio, Musique Morneaux, Loyal Drums, and many more sponsors, is a seminar of classes and workshops on everything from music theory to personal and ensemble practice techniques.
 If you are brand new or an experienced performer come learn more about this musical genre.
 Classes on recruitment and retention, fund raising, drum majoring, and educational programming as well.

 The origin of this event stems back to the late 1990's, when musicians Jari Villanueva and Don Hubbard created an event for Civil War re-enactors based on the the 19th century School of Practice on Governors Island in New York Harbor.
 For nearly 20 years, the National Civil War Field Music School has taught the style, technique and history of field music during the American Civil War.
 In 2009, Gina DeAngelis took this idea even further with Fife Mojo, a learning weekend at Colonial Williamsburg that combined history, musicianship and corps-building into a one-day workshop.
 Now, in 2020, these two ideas come together.

 Why "HarmoniCon"?!
 Harmonicon was a musical publication in Britain from 1823-1833 that explored music in all its forms and genres.
 It was a newsletter that reviewed musical compositions, concert and opera performances, news of contemporary musicians and composers, with research articles on music theory and the science of sound.

 Come and learn from some of the most talented and passionate musicians, drum majors and musical directors in the hobby today!
 Come to learn, and leave with a renewed passion.
 In the Ancient Spirit!